benchub/tail-n-veil-n-mail/README.md

    *not* db.foo and db.bar)
 3. You have mailx installed where you'll be running tail-n-veil-n-mail.

+tail-n-veil-n-mail actually supports multiple log servers, in independent regions... documenting this is a future challenge.

 How to use it
 =============
 1. Get and install Go. http://www.golang.org